Multiscale feedback drives viral evolution and epidemic dynamics: Results and discussion

+where $R=0$ if there is no permanent immunity (i.e. $\chi>0$) or $R>0$, otherwise.
+In all cases, $S+R+D=1.$ \end{prop}

+As a general notation rule along this section, concrete equilibrium values will be accompanied by an asterisk, for instance $I_j^*$, $g_j^*, \ldots$; while variables without it, $R, D, S, \ldots$, will correspond to arbitrary values, restricted always, to the total ``mass" being equal to $1$.

+The second type of equilibrium points, denoted by \textbf{NME}, describes a situation in which the mutant population dominates at the macroscopic level, with no presence of the master-infected population.
+As shown in the following proposition, such equilibria are feasible only if mutant-induced mortality vanishes, so that individuals in $I_1$ do not die.
+The resulting macroscopic and microscopic steady-state values are then determined by the waning immunity rate $\chi$ and the transmission rate $\beta_{11}$.

-\begin{prop}[no master equilibrium (NME) points] Equilibrium points with no master-infected individuals and surviving mutant-infected individuals, \emph{i.e.} $I_0^*=0, I_1^*>0$, exist if and only if $\delta_1=0$. \\ Moreover, the microscopic system at equilibrium falls into one of the following two cases:
+\begin{prop}[no master equilibrium (NME) points] Equilibrium points with no master-infected individuals and surviving mutant-infected individuals, \emph{i.e.} $I_0^*=0, I_1^*>0$, exist if and only if there is no mutant induced mortality, $\delta_1=0$.
+Moreover, the microscopic system at equilibrium falls into one of the following two cases:

-The complete equilibrium must therefore belong to one of these cases: \begin{itemize} \item[(i)] Case $\chi>0$.
+The complete equilibrium set must belong to one of the following cases: \begin{itemize} \item[(i)] Case $\chi>0$, \textbf{waning immunity}: they are two possible scenarios, according to the value of the mutant transmission rate $\beta_{11}$. \begin{itemize} \item[(i$_1$)] If $\beta_{11}>0$, they are given by